IanDCarroll/GoScrumYourself/4_ProductBacklog.md

 - Create profiles/ get familiar with other jobhunting sites (Stackoverflow, angelList, dice, builtinLA for PO roles)
 - Write a Blog "How you do anything is How you do Everything - the self scrum"
 - Understand how to get a recruiter to set you up with the right job.
+- Refactor resume so that it serves a dual role as working code! (fun, nice-to-have, not priority)

 Ordered?
 Yes.
 Sprint-ready?
 Yes.